-While it’s different this year, kids may be able to see some of the holiday preparations, however, with a view of Santa Claus and other characters from the windows.
+While it’s different this year, kids may be able to see some of the holiday preparations from their windows, however.

 At the Legends Outlets in Kansas City, Kansas, according to a spokesman, there will be no gathering for a holiday tree lighting event today.